AltusAero/git-branching-model/README.md

 Name: `staging`

 The branch where future features and releases are prepared for master.
-While the branch is under constant development, this branch aims to be *stable* at all times (thus encourages quality commits and contributions).
+While this branch is under constant development, it aims to be *stable* at all times (thus encourages quality commits and contributions).
 This branch must be *stable* before being merged onto master.

 This branch must also contain an up-to-date **LTS.md** file as well, if any LTS releases are available.